-In February 2017, Council began a process to develop a future vision for the East Village precinct.
-Between March and December 2017, Council conducted a four-stage community engagement process to gather views on what the precinct should look like and focus on.
+In February 2017, Council began a process to develop a future vision for the former industrial area in Bentleigh East that stretches from North Road to Virginia Park – East Village.
+Between March and December 2017, Council conducted a four-stage community engagement process to gather views on what this revitalised precinct should look like and focus on.